-The ILO Forced Labor Convention, 1930 (No. 29), ratified in 1999, further calls for the abolition of the use of forced or compulsory labor in all its forms at the earliest possible date.
+The ILO Forced Labor Convention, 1930 (No. 29), further calls for the abolition of the use of forced or compulsory labor in all its forms at the earliest possible date.
 In particular, according to its Article 2, forced or compulsory labor is defined as "any work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily".
-We also recall the ILO Convention on the Worst Forms of Child Labour Convention, 1999 (No. 182), ratified on 1999, which prohibits any work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children (article 3) and the ILO Minimum Age Convention, 1973, N° 138 also ratified in 1999.
-We also wish to remind your Excellency of your obligations under the ILO Equal Remuneration Convention, 1951 (n°.
-100), ratified by your Excellency's Government in 1965.
+We also recall the ILO Convention on the Worst Forms of Child Labour Convention, 1999 (No. 182), which prohibits any work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety or morals of children (article 3) and the ILO Minimum Age Convention, 1973, N° 138.
+We also wish to remind you of the ILO Equal Remuneration Convention, 1951 (n°.
+100).